coliasgroup/microkit_sdf_gen/README.md

 using the correct output library name/path that the Python packaging wants to use.

-So instead, we build one `pysdfgen` library that contains everything.
-The consequence of this is that you *must* use Zig to build the Python package.
+This means that you *must* use Zig to build the Python package from source.

 ##### Supported versions